craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Tabaxi heritage find themselves in possession of a very feline biology.
 The origins of Tabaxi people on Alaturmen are tied directly to [[Beasts Righteous]] and [[Darwine's Expulsion]].

-- You may live up to 90 years.
+- *Age* You may live up to 90 years.
-- You may weigh anywhere from 80 to 140 pounds.
+- *Weight* You may weigh anywhere from 80 to 140 pounds.
 - You may be anywhere from 4 to 6 feet tall.
 Your size is Medium.
 - Your base walking speed is 35 feet per round.
 - When you hit with an unarmed melee attack, you may add an additional 1d4 slashing damage to the normal damage of the attack.